leggedrobotics/semantic_front_end_filter/semantic_front_end_filter/utils/labelling/README.md

    python extractFeetTrajsFromRosbag.py
    ```

-3. Use getGroundFromTrajs.py to generate the a grid map and save it in a file named GroundMap.msgpack.
-This file contains the basice information of the reconstructed grid map, like shape, height and confidence of the height.
+3. Use getGroundFromTrajs.py to generate local grid maps and save them in the folder localGroundMaps.
+Each msgpack in this folder contains the basice information of the locally reconstructed grid map, like shape, height and confidence of the height.

     ```bash
    python getGroundFromTrajs.py